 We recommend providing some training or sending an onboarding email to your users to help them get familiar with their new cloud workspace.

 To check that your projects have migrated successfully:

 Review projects and issues, or ask your users to review their own projects.

 Check for any unusual instances of Former User.
 This means that we were unable to match content to a user.

-- Check your JQL and quick filters for any instances of the phrase (migrated).
-If you find this, you will need to merge the (migrated) field with the existing version in cloud for your filter to work.
+Use JQL and quick filters to check for any instances of the phrase (migrated).
+If you find this, you will need to merge the (migrated) field with the existing version in Cloud for your filter to work.